Second Battle of the Piave River: Background

-With the exit of Russia from the war in 1917, Austria-Hungary was now able to devote significant forces to the Italian Front and to receive reinforcements from their German allies.
+With the exit of Russia from the war in 1917 (after the October Revolution), Austria-Hungary was now able to devote significant forces to the Italian Front and the German Empire was able to send reinforcements to their allies.
 The Austro-Hungarian emperor Karl reached an agreement with the Germans to undertake a new offensive against Italy, a move supported by both the chief of the general staff Arthur Arz von Straußenburg and the commander of the South Tyrolean Army Group Conrad von Hötzendorf.
 In the autumn of 1917, the Germans and Austro-Hungarians defeated the Italians at the Battle of Caporetto.
-After Caporetto, the Italians fell back to the Piave and were reinforced by six French infantry divisions and five British infantry divisions as well as sizeable air contingents.
+After Caporetto, the Italians fell back to the Piave river and were reinforced by six French infantry divisions and five British infantry divisions as well as sizeable air contingents.

 Prelude

 Italy's defeat at Caporetto led to General Luigi Cadorna's dismissal and General Armando Diaz's replacement of him as Chief of Staff of the Italian Army.
 Diaz set up a strong defense line along the Piave.
-Up until this point in the war, the Italian army had been fighting alone against the Central Powers; with the defeat at Caporetto, France and Britain sent reinforcements on the Italian front.
-These, besides accounting for less than a tenth of the Italian forces in theater, had however to be redirected for the major part to the Western Front as soon as the German spring offensive began in March 1918.
+Up until this point in the war, the Italian army had been fighting alone against the Central Powers.
+After the defeat at Caporetto, France and Britain sent reinforcements on the Italian front.
+These, besides accounting for less than a tenth of the Italian forces in theater, had however to be redirected for the major part to the Western Front as soon as the German spring offensive began on 21 March 1918.